 A breast implant is a silicone shell filled with either silicone gel or saline:

 Saline-filled implants.
-If a saline-filled implant breaks, the implant will deflate in a few hours and the saline (salt water) will harmlessly be absorbed by the body.
+If a saline-filled implant breaks, the implant will deflate in a few hours or days and the saline (salt water) will harmlessly be absorbed by the body.

 There is no evidence that pregnancy or the ability to nurse will be affected by breast implants.
 However, pregnancy and nursing may affect the appearance of your breasts.
 If you have nursed a baby within the year before breast augmentation, you may produce milk for a few days after surgery.
 This may cause some discomfort, but can be treated with medicine prescribed by your healthcare provider.

 There is no evidence that having an implant in place will make the detection of breast cancer more difficult.
 You will still need to have mammograms as advised by your healthcare provider.
 Be sure to inform the mammographer that you have implants in place.

 Although each procedure varies, breast augmentation surgeries generally cover the following considerations: